-An example of impact of IIP data on stock prices:
+An example of the impact of IIP data on stock prices:

-Thus it can be seen from the tables above that weak IIP data leads to fall in stock prices.
+Thus it can be seen from the tables above that weak IIP data leads to a fall in the stock prices.

 Feel free to write back to us in the comment box below.